FOCUS. Most leadership doesn’t focus well.

 My third guess?
-The life that you lead and the congregation that you lead is paying a heavy price because you resist biting the bullet and getting FOCUSED.
+The life that you lead and the church community that you lead is paying a heavy price because you resist biting the bullet and getting FOCUSED.
 You, personally, as a leader…getting FOCUSED.

-Leaders too frequently refuse to take responsibility for leading God-inspired things forward.
+Leadership too frequently refuses to take responsibility for leading God-inspired things forward.

 Strong words!
 What do I know?